Nanyang Junior College

 Nanyang Junior College (NYJC) (南洋初级学院 (南洋初級學院, Nányáng chūjí xuéyuàn, Nan2yang2 Ch`u1chi2 Hsüeh2yüan4)) is a junior college in Singapore next to Lorong Chuan MRT station, offering two-year pre-university courses leading up to the GCE Advanced Level examinations.

-In recent years, Nanyang Junior College has witnessed tremendous rise in its admission standards, establishing the institution as one of the top junior colleges in Singapore based on entry points.
-For the past decade, the college has nurtured six Public Service Commission (PSC) Scholarship holders.
+Nanyang Junior College is known for its strong academics, and is one of the most selective pre-university institutions in Singapore.
+Among its accomplishments, the college has produced six Public Service Commission (PSC) Scholarship recipients.

 History

 Foundation years

 Nanyang Junior College was founded in 1977 as Lorong Chuan Junior College.
 It was among the first government-aided junior colleges to be established in Singapore.
-The building committee led by Mr Goh Tjoei Kok was formed in 1972.
-Construction of the college begun in 1976 with funding and support from the Singapore Chinese Chamber of Commerce and Industry (SCCCI), which concurrently oversees the establishment of Hwa Chong Junior College, Singapore's second junior college and first government-aided junior college.
+The building committee led by Mr. Goh Tjoei Kok was formed in 1972.
+Construction of the college began in 1976 with funding and support from the Singapore Chinese Chamber of Commerce and Industry (SCCCI), which concurrently oversees the establishment of Hwa Chong Junior College, Singapore's second junior college and first government-aided junior college.

-The college was renamed as Nanyang Junior College in December 1977.
+The college was renamed Nanyang Junior College in December 1977.
 The name "Nanyang" refers to the "Southern Seas" in Mandarin Chinese.
-The term was widely used by the mainland Chinese people to refer to the region encompassed by Singapore, Malaysia and the Southeast Asian region.
+The term was widely used by mainland Chinese people to refer to the region encompassed by Singapore, Malaysia, and the Southeast Asian region.
 The name is a reflection of the origins of Singapore having been built by immigrants predominantly from China, India, Malaysia, as well as other parts of the world.

-The first cohort of about six hundred Arts and Science students, was enrolled in January 1978.
+The first cohort of about 600 Arts and Science students was enrolled in January 1978.
 Academic lessons were temporarily conducted at the former Westlake Secondary School campus.
-Construction of the major buildings and facilities at the permanent site along Serangoon Avenue 3 was completed in November 1978, and started administrative and academic operations the following month.
-Commerce stream and computer science was introduced into the college in 1979 and 1981 respectively.
+Construction of the major buildings and facilities at the permanent site along Serangoon Avenue 3 was completed in November 1978 and started administrative and academic operations the following month.
+Commerce stream and computer science were introduced into the college in 1979 and 1981 respectively.
 In 1981, Nanyang Junior College organised the 11th Pre-university Seminar in conjunction with the Ministry of Education.

 As the campus of Nanyang Junior College was built on a small ridge, fog often covered part of the college in the 1980s and 1990s.
 Thus, the College was well known affectionately as "白云岗" (Chinese: Literal meaning "White Cloud Ridge").
-This is also the inspiration for the brand-name of the college's Chinese Cultural Society's annual drama production, "我们的白云岗" (Chinese: Literal meaning "Our White Cloud Ridge").
+This is also the inspiration for the brand name of the college's Chinese Cultural Society's annual drama production, "我们的白云岗" (Chinese: Literal meaning "Our White Cloud Ridge").